5 Common Relapse Triggers and How to Avoid Them After Rehab

 Relapse triggers can be classified into two categories:

 - External Relapse Triggers: These are environmental triggers, such as people, places, or objects, that recovering addicts associate with their past life.
 Careless exposure to external stimuli can compromise sobriety and pave the way for addiction relapse.
-Taking a proactive approach to deliberately limit or totally avoid exposure and learning healthy coping strategies to strengthen you against your personal triggers are essential in every relapse prevention plan.
+Taking a proactive approach to deliberately limit or avoid exposure and learning healthy coping strategies to strengthen you against your triggers is essential in every relapse prevention plan.

-It’s crucial for people in recovery to be vigilant about their emotional health.
-Take a step back and self-reflect whenever necessary on how you are feeling every day, and be conscious of your internal triggers.
-Don’t think twice to seek help if you think that something is off.
+People in recovery must be vigilant about their emotional health.
+Take a step back and self-reflect whenever necessary on how you feel every day, and be aware of your internal triggers.
+Don’t think twice to seek help if you think something is off.

 Common Triggers of Addiction

-Below we list five specific triggers of addiction and what you can do to avoid them in order to stay sober after rehab.
+Below we list five specific triggers of addiction and what you can do to avoid them to stay sober after rehab.

 1. Proximity to Substance-Using People